Azure/azure-rest-api-specs/specification/vi/resource-manager/readme.md

 tag: package-2024-01
 ```

 ### Tag: package-2024-01

-These settings apply only when `--tag=package-2024-01` is specified on the command line.
+These settings apply only when `--tag=package-2024-01` is specified on the command line.test

 ```yaml $(tag) == 'package-2024-01'
 input-file: